Anoka Paternity Rights Attorney

 - Creating a basis for child support.

 If the mother and father do not agree to a Recognition of Parentage, it may become necessary to establish paternity by court order.
 The services of a paternity lawyer can help achieve the best possible outcome.
 Also, though, a Recognition of Parentage will not establish custody or parenting time.

 Child Custody Rights for Fathers & Mothers

 When a child is born to unwed parents, the custody rights of both parents are determined by default until either party seeks a court order for custody.
 If the father has only acknowledged paternity, or a court has established paternity, then by default, the mother has legal and physical custody of the child.
 Because of this, unwed fathers may find it difficult to take responsibility and gain access to their children.
 Either party may seek an order establishing their custody and parenting time rights.

 In Minnesota, there are two types of child custody:

-An experienced paternity lawyer or custody rights lawyer with Bolt Hoffer Boyd Law Firm can help parents navigate the paternity and custody rights process.
+An experienced Anoka paternity lawyer or custody rights lawyer with our firm can help parents navigate the paternity and custody rights process.
 We’ll help determine if the dispute can be settled outside of court, and work to achieve the best possible outcome.
-Contact Bolt Hoffer Boyd Law Firm at (763) 406-7000 for a free initial consultation.